Non-linear Black Hole Ringdowns: an Analytical Approach: Setting the stage

 Notice that in this type of differential equations the Wronskian is independent of the specific $x$ chosen, and it will have a zero in $s$ whenever the two solutions $\phi_{\pm}$ coincide, satisfying both boundary conditions at the same time.
 We proceed by performing a convolution of the Green's function with the source term, containing our initial conditions.
 This will give us the solution of the differential equation in Laplace space

 or, explicitly,

 Using the inverse Laplace transform we have the solution at first-order

 As we integrate in the complex $s$ plane we will pick up poles of the function $\psi_1(x,s)$ and eventual contour deformations if branch cuts are present.
 If we assume that the numerator has no poles in $s$, we are left with the zeros of the Wronskian $W(s)$ in the denominator, which give us the damped oscillatory behaviour of the QNMs.
 The branch cuts that could arise from the numerator are linked to the subleading polynomial behaviour which is observed after the ringdown.
+We will ignore the effects of such polynomial behaviours because our goal is to confront the analytic calculation with a specific ratio of amplitudes extracted from the dominant oscillating behaviour in numerical experiments.

 Picking poles of the Wronskian forces $\phi_+ = \phi_-$, and we can write

 and the distinction between $x_>$ and $x_<$ can be dropped, choosing one of the two $\phi$'s as function of $x$ and the other as function of $x'$.
 If we are interested only in the exponential behaviour, we can define